leiskaf/st/README.md

 # st-leiska

-My personal fork of [st](https://st.suckless.org/) which has some additional features such as:
+My fork of [st](https://st.suckless.org/) which has some additional patches such as:
 * alpha/transparency
-* default font is Ubuntu Mono
 * a brighter default colorscheme
 * clipboard support
   * Highlighting text automatically copies it to clipboard